 4 – Education.

-This is where a lot of coaches actually drop the ball, but also where the best coaches rise to the top of the crop.
+This is where a lot of fitness and nutrition coaches actually drop the ball, but also where the best coaches rise to the top of the crop.

-That quote is something I’ve always practiced, my team stands by with every client we serve, and I truly believe helps us create the results our clients see.
+That quote is something I’ve always practiced.
+My team stands by every client we serve, and I truly believe it helps us create the results our clients see.
 In fact, it’s why massive educational platforms like NASM, who once upon a time ONLY certified in-person trainers, now are promoting Online Fitness and Nutrition Coaching Certification Courses.

-Unfortunately many coaches try to keep their strategies and methods to themselves, as if their macronutrient protocols are some form of black magic that only their own personal wizardry is capable of handling.
+Unfortunately, many fitness and nutrition coaches try to keep their strategies and methods to themselves, as if their macronutrient protocols are some form of black magic that only their own personal wizardry is capable of handling.

 See what we tell our clients on the very first free consultation call, is that we know they’re not going to work with us forever.
 We tell them that we acknowledge that they’re going to leave us eventually and we fully support that.

 I know I know… world’s worst sales pitch.
 But hear me out…